bombchus/z64-music-wiki/docs/basic/overview.md

     | 64th Note | 3 | Dotted 64th | — | 64th Triplet | 2 |

     !!! info "Omitted Values"
-        Any values that are omitted are values that are not cleanly divisible by their longer counterpart.
+        Any omitted values are values which are not cleanly divisible by their longer-duration counterparts.

 === "96 PPQN"
     | Regular Note | MIDI Ticks | Dotted Note | MIDI Ticks | Triplet | MIDI Ticks |